 Local Outreach and Global Outreach exist to mobilize our campus to become kingdom-minded.
 Our goal is to ignite a passion in the student body to have impact throughout their lifetime as they learn to make disciples in our community and across all nations.

-The GCU Department of Spiritual Life offers numerous opportunities to participate in Local Outreach programs, from Serve the City to Canyon Kids.
+The GCU Department of Spiritual Life offers numerous opportunities to participate in Local Outreach programs, from Serve the City to Canyon Kids and so much more!
 These projects allow you to minister and give back to your local neighborhood and community, making the area around GCU a better place while providing you the opportunity to live out the gospel.

-This trip was a first for me in many aspects: my first trip with GCU, first trip to a developing nation, first time teaching in the schools, first time evangelizing and first time I helped lead a trip that was longer than three days.
+This trip was a lot of firsts: my first trip with GCU, first trip to a developing nation, first time teaching, first time evangelizing and first time I helped lead a trip that was longer than three days.
 I feel more and more at home in the mission field each time I enter and I ask for prayers as I continue to follow God's mission.

 - Denelle Esmay, Bachelor of Science in Elementary Education and Special Education (Dual Major)